Jang-woo-AnnaSoft/execution-state-preflight/spec.en.md

 ## 2. Problem definition

 Premise: the model is an engine that fills blanks.
-This is not a defect but trained behavior, so neither prohibitions nor better performance will remove it.
-The items below are the failures that appear when this property meets the way systems are built.
+This is not a defect but trained behavior, so neither prohibitions nor better performance will remove it. **It does not presume malice or error.
+Malice requires breaking something declared, and error requires missing a settled answer.
+Where nothing was declared, neither exists.**

 ### 2.1 Confusing inference with execution authority